mernen/sgmlish/README.md

   [serde-xml-rs] offers a very similar deserialization experience to this library.

-* The following SGML features are hard to properly implement without full doctype awareness during parsing, and are therefore beyond the scope of this library:
+* The following SGML features are hard to properly implement without full doctype awareness during parsing, and are therefore currently considered beyond the scope of this library:
   * NET (Null End Tag) forms: `<FOO/example/`
   * Custom definitions of character sets, like `SEPCHAR` or `LCNMSTRT`